 AVANT Immunotherapeutics, Inc. ("AVANT") is a biopharmaceutical company engaged in the discovery, development and commercialization of products that harness the human immune response to prevent and treat disease.
-Since its inception, AVANT has focused on unlocking the power of the immune system.
-We have actively developed and acquired innovative technologies-especially novel approaches to vaccine creation-that harness the immune response to prevent or fight disease.
-Today our broad intellectual property position allows us to respond quickly and leverage our expertise into many different areas as opportunities and needs arise.
+We have actively developed and acquired innovative technologies-especially novel approaches to vaccine creation-that harness the human immune system.
 We develop and commercialize products on a proprietary basis and in collaboration with established pharmaceutical partners and other collaborators, including GlaxoSmithKline plc, Pfizer Inc, DynPort Vaccine Company LLC and Lohmann Animal Health International.

 In February 2004, we completed a direct equity placement of 8,965,000 shares of common stock to institutional investors at a price of \$2.75 per share which generated net proceeds totaling approximately \$23,080,000.
 In July 2003, we closed a private placement of approximately 4.4 million shares of common stock at \$2.25 per share and warrants to purchase 444,444 shares of common stock at \$3.00 per share to an institutional investor which generated net proceeds totaling approximately \$9,207,700.
-In October 2001, we completed a direct equity placement of approximately 3,057,900 shares of common stock to institutional investors at an average price of \$4.58 per share which generated net proceeds totaling approximately \$13,575,200.
-In July 2000, we completed a private placement of approximately \$13,575,200.
-In July 2000, we completed a private placement of approximately \$4,481,000.